 • Energy Audits

 • Access Audit

 Typically the above software is provided free of charge under a user license agreement with no further annual charges to all clients who commission our surveys.
-We also developed bespoke software for clients which have included for example:-

 Our survey IT systems and methodologies are fully compatible with requirements for HESA reporting in Higher Education Estates and with DH requirements for ERIC returns, PAM Metrics and Risk Assessed Condition Surveys and Statutory Compliance Surveys.

 We provide a full range of Architectural Design and Project Services for our public and private sector clients in addition to our services of maintenance and repair works procurement.
 Our services include the following:-